Backpack Guide: How to Choose a Rucksack

 Internal Frames

-Larger rucksacks may have internal frames to distribute weight and provide support to your hips to help you keep an upright walking posture.
+Larger backpacks may have internal frames to distribute weight and provide support to your hips to help you keep an upright walking posture.